themorlan/openREM/docs/install_linux.rst

 **Folders**

 Create the folders we need, and set the permissions.
-The 'sticky' group setting below will enable both ``orthanc`` user and ``www-data`` user to write to the logs etc:
+The 'sticky' group setting and the access control list setting (``setfacl``) below will enable both ``orthanc`` user and ``www-data`` user as well as you and your colleagues to write to the logs and access the 'Physics' images etc:

 .. code-block:: console